Perth, Gosnells & Kwinana Parenting and Consent Plans

 - Be certain that any existing Parenting Orders be preserved to ensure those orders work together with any parameters previously intended to remain in effect.

-- Make certain that Parenting Plans are drafted in a clear, concise, and comprehensive manner so there is no misinterpretation of the conditions agreed upon by parties.
+- Make sure that Parenting Plans are drafted in a clear, concise, manner so there is no misunderstanding of the conditions agreed upon by parties.

-- Where the Parenting Plans are concerned and agreed, to make certain that where there is no compliance by any party, the resulting action is in compliance breaches.
-This is so particularly of any current violence restraining orders.
+- Where the Parenting Plans are concerned and agreed, to make sure that where there a party that resists following the Agreement, the resulting action is in compliance breach.
+This can also be where there are any current violence restraining orders.

 - Clearly state the terms both parents agree in respect to their child(ren) for school; holiday; special occasions and more.
-That way both parties know their boundaries in dealing with their children.
+Then both parties know their boundaries in dealing with their children.

 Agreements can be kept informal, or plans can be signed by each parent to demonstrate their commitment to them.
 These plans can also be lodged at the Family Court of WA to be converted to Parenting Orders by your lawyer.